fiddleHeads/intro-to-arcgis-pro/content/maps.md

 You can see that our data covers the city of Vancouver but excludes the UBC campus.

+*2*{: .circle .circle-blue} Save your map by clicking the third icon from the left in the upper left of your screen.

 #### Display Order
 The **Layer Order** in the **Table of Contents** determines the order of display in your **Data Frame**, when it is in the "List by Drawing Order" mode.
 Note that you can also display your **Contents** as “List by Source”.